sstaehli/EPeverTracerMonitoring/README.md

 Logging options
 ---------------
-InfluxDB - used for Grafana visualization
-File -

-## Setting up a cron job to run this script regularly:
+InfluxDB - used for Grafana visualization (for multiple devices, the watt data is agdregated) File - separate file for each controller in dictionary structured format - to process or to integrate the data with other systems

-ToDo
+MQTT - ToDo
+Single registry check (volt, amp...) - mainly for testing

 Grafana Dashboard
 -----------------